liuwei792966953/cloth-glfw/README.md

 Collision detection with a sphere.

 ---update May 1st, 2019---
 Added a sphere within the shirt to make it look like a breast.
+(Basic collision detection + resolution)

 https://www.youtube.com/watch?v=fn-xVN4-P2s&feature=youtu.be

 ---To Add---
 Now apply the shirt to a BVH model -> Make it walk around with the shirt on.
+Make sure the arm is also handled as well.